prashanthgrebel/Sed/README.md

 ```
 sed -i '/<regx string>/d' text.txt
 ```

-# * Read only - Delete a word after macthing beginning of a word in the line
+# Delete a word after macthing beginning of a word in the line

+# * Read only
 ```
  cat file.txt | sed '/^\<begining  word >/s/<word to replace or delete>//'
 ```
-# * Modify / write - Delete a word after macthing beginning of a word in the line
+# * Modify / write

 ```
  sed -i '/^\<begining  word >/s/<word to replace or delete>//' file.txt